My Plantiful Cooking

 ✔Helpful tips

-• Handle and slice silken tofu gently.
-It is incredibly fragile and will fall apart easily.
+• Handle silken tofu with care - As it is fragile and breaks apart easily.

 ❔Commonly asked questions